 Once your completed forms have been received, we'll process your pension benefits for payment and send a letter to you confirming the benefits payable and the payment date(s).
-If you are not able to take a trivial commutation payment if this option has been given to you, then we will pay your benefits in line with your election in section G of the Trivial Commutation Options Form.
+If you are not able to take a trivial commutation payment if this option has been given to you, then we will pay your benefits in line with your election in section G of the trivial commutation options form.

-This letter should be sent within five working days after we get your completed forms and other necessary information.
-If your payment/leave date hasn't yet passed, a letter will be sent to let you know that your forms have been received but we won't be processing the benefits until closer to the benefits payable date.
+We aim to send this letter within five working days after we get your completed forms and other necessary information.
+If your payment/ leave date hasn't yet passed, a letter will be sent to let you know that your forms have been received but we won't be processing the benefits until closer to the benefits payable date.

-If all the forms aren't returned, or have been filled in incorrectly, this may delay payment of your benefits.
+If you do not return all the forms, or if they have been filled in incorrectly, this may delay payment of your benefits.

-We will also confirm your payroll number, the date of your first pension payment and how to access your payslips/P60s online once we have set you up on our payroll system.
+We will also confirm your payroll number, the date of your first pension payment and how to access your payslips/ P60s online once we have set you up on our payroll system.

-Please note that these details may be provided in a separate letter.
+Please note, these details may be provided in a separate letter.
 More information can be found in 'frequently asked questions' on our website.